dannycz1/SOC-Basic_Env-AD-SIEM-SOAR/README.md

 The deployment was carried out in the cloud using Vultr and is designed as a practical project for a SOC Analyst portfolio.

 ## 🎯 Objectives
-- Set up an AD environment in the cloud (Vultr).
+- Configure a cloud-based Active Directory environment.
-- Integrate Splunk for log ingestion and alert creation.
+- Ingest Windows Security logs into Splunk and create a detection rule.
-- Automate response actions with Shuffle and Slack (SOAR).
+- Implement a SOAR playbook to respond to unauthorized successful logins.
-- Provide practical evidence applicable to a SOC Analyst role.
+- Document the process and provide evidence of practical skills applicable to SOC operations.

 ## 📂 Repository Content
 - **01-Diagrams/** → Initial and final architecture diagrams.